Your privacy is important to Horizon Power. We are committed to ensuring the confidentiality and security of your personal information.

 Credit information is personal information about your credit situation.
 We may collect credit information about you from credit reporting bodies (CRBs) to assess your credit worthiness and decide whether to provide you with our services on a post-paid account basis (e.g. where you receive our services now, but pay for them later).

-The types of credit information we may collect includes your identity particulars, details of other credit which has been provided to you, repayment details, more specific default information in certain circumstances, whether you have committed a serious credit infringement (e.g. acted fraudulently) and any court proceedings or personal insolvency information.
+The types of credit information we may collect include your identity particulars, details of other credit which has been provided to you, repayment details, more specific default information in certain circumstances, whether you have committed a serious credit infringement (e.g. acted fraudulently) and any court proceedings initiated against, or involving, you or personal insolvency information.

 If we decide to open an account for you on a post-paid basis, we will then collect your credit information on an ongoing basis.
 This may include details about your repayments, any defaults on payments or changes to the terms and conditions of your account.
 We do this to form our own ongoing credit assessment about you.